 A single genetic mutation of the hemoglobin molecule.
 Inheritance of the mutated gene from both parents results in sickle cell disease.
 A person who inherits the mutated gene from only one parent is a carrier of the trait.
 There is no cure for this condition.

-Manage pain of SC crisis, promote optimal perfusion and prevention of complications
+Manage the pain of SC crisis, promote optimal perfusion and prevention of complications

 Sickle Cell Anemia Nursing Care Plan